rapid7/insightconnect-plugins/rapid7_insightvm/help.md

 # Key Features

-* Feature 1
-* Feature 2
+* Get top remediations
-* Feature 3
+* Start scans
+* Get scan results

 # Requirements

-* Example: Requires an API Key from the product
-* Example: API must be enabled on the Settings page in the product
+* Username and Password for a user with the necessary permissions

 # Documentation